ModelEarth/requests/stream.md

-# Active Reader
+# Storyboard file sharing for “Active Reader” layouts

+We can increase reading by making it an active creative design process! &nbsp;The current page layout is structured to encourage reading by showing the gallery images adjacent to text.
+Images are saved directly to GitHub then pulled into the page side, fullpage [JQuery Gallery](gallery) and [FeedPlayer](../feed).<!-- or [React Gallery](https://model.earth/react-gallery/view/)  On narrow screen, the gallery appears above the text.
+Generated in different aspect ratios-->

 We're creating processes for importing and exporting location-based storyboard files to collaborative workspaces.

 The following work is independent of FloraFauna's visual storyboard.
 It can be used to import and export prompts and files.
-The script creates .csv files using prompts based on location data and pushes the files to GitHub - which are then loaded into galleries via the Github API.
+The script creates .csv files using prompts based on location data and pushes the files to GitHub - from which they are loaded into galleries via the Github API.

-We can increase reading by making it an active creative design process! &nbsp;The current page layout is structured to encourage reading by showing the gallery images adjacent to text.
-Images are generated in different aspect ratios and can be saved directly to a GitHub repository for display in the fullpage [JQuery Gallery](gallery) and [FeedPlayer](../feed).<!-- or [React Gallery](https://model.earth/react-gallery/view/)  On narrow screen, the gallery appears above the text. -->

 ## Loads prompts from .csv files and outputs to GitHub